- Hyaluronic acid is a pivotal building block of our skin.

 - Acetyl-glucosamine can reduce protein accumulation.
 Protein accumulation is one of the drivers of the aging process.

-- Low molecular weight hyaluronic acid is preferred because it can be more easily broken down into individual acetyl-glucosamine units in the gut.
+- Middle molecular weight hyaluronic acid of 1,000 to 1,800 kilodaltons is preferred over high molecular weight because it can be more easily broken down into individual acetyl-glucosamine units in the gut, while very low molecular weight (<400 kilodaltons) is avoided because it can cause localized irritation and inflammation.

 Hyaluronic Acid Impacts Aging Via